SelfCareMap

 💡 Bonus Refresh Tips:

-• Try a clarifying wash once a week to remove buildup that drags hair down.
+• Try a clarifying wash once a week.
+This removes mineral buildup from hard water and product residue that drags hair down.

-• Experiment with a deep side part—it instantly creates the illusion of more volume at the crown.
+• Experiment with a deep side part.
+Switching your part to the opposite side or creating a deep side part instantly creates the illusion of more volume at the crown because the hair is not resting in its usual, flattened groove.

-• Healthy hair = better volume.
-Keep ends trimmed, minimize heat damage, and nourish with occasional masks (just keep them off the scalp!).
+• Healthy hair equals better volume.
+Keep ends trimmed to remove weight, minimize high heat damage, and nourish your strands with occasional deep conditioning masks.
+Just remember to keep these masks off the scalp to maintain that essential lift.

 Your hair deserves lift that loves it back.

 Ready for the real thing?
-Find a Refresh venue near you →
+Find a Refresh venue near you at selfcaremap.com/category/refresh